ngazdic/ngazdic-Marija-s-website/README.md

-Some fun projcet for my friends portfolio website.
+Fun project for my friends portfolio website.
 Used HTML, CSS, Bootstrap, Responsive and a bit of jquery and JS